St Mary the Virgin, Wotton-under-Edge: Brasses

-Chancel & Choir
+Chancel and choir

 The choir stalls were built into the church in 1885, the incredible chandelier that swings above was a gift from clothier William Moore, in 1763 - but is only lit at major events.

-The Catherine Chapel
+Catherine Chapel

 The Catharine Chapel is located at the top of the north aisle.
 It is named after St Catherine, not to be confused with Lady Berkeley.
 The chapel was originally built in medieval times, possibly not long after the actual church.
 It was enlarged in 1780 to form a vestry and then restored as a chapel in 1928.
 It is now used for Friday morning prayer.

 Tower

 The church tower is located at the west of the church.
 It was built in six stages, the first two in c.1320, at the time of the church construction.
-The latter four were built slightly later but completed by the end of the 14th Century.
+The latter four were built slightly later but completed by the end of the 14th century.
 It stands 47 metres tall.